Selling an ACT registered vehicle

 - by visiting an Access Canberra Service Centre.

-Please keep a copy of the notice of disposal for your records.
+Keep a copy of the notice of disposal for your records.

-Selling a vehicle with registration
+Selling a vehicle with or without registration

 Typically, sellers include the value of any remaining registration on a vehicle in the selling price.

-Interstate buyers can surrender the numberplates in their home state or territory when they register the vehicle.
+- Interstate buyers can surrender the numberplates in their home state or territory when they register the vehicle.